Kaamkiya/devl/README.md

 Devl stands for DEVeloper + Learn.
 Only after did I realize that I had a perfect icon :)

-Also, because I hate having dependencies with a passion, devl has none.
+Also, because dependencies suck, devl has none.

 ## Installation
 ### Prerequisites